hmbr-project/documentation/download_portal_client.md

 Python-based client for downloading data files hosted by the an instance of the portal software developed by the GDC and further modified by the Institute for Genome Sciences (IGS).
 There are several portals running on the internet to support various research efforts.
-Notably, the NeMO Archive uses the portal to enable data exploration and download.
+Notably, the HMBR Archive uses the portal to enable data exploration and download.
 The client accepts a *manifest file* as an input.
 This file contains URLs to the files to be downloaded.
 Manifest files can be generated using the shopping cart functionality of the portal's